Ernest Cline: Books

-In June 2010, Cline sold his first novel, Ready Player One, a book that takes place in a dystopian vision of the 2040s.
+In June 2010, Cline sold his first novel, Ready Player One, a book that takes place in a dystopian 2040s.
 The book was sold in a bidding war to the Crown Publishing Group (a division of Random House).
 The film rights to the novel were sold the following day, to Warner Bros., with Cline co-writing the screenplay.
 Ten months later, with the hardcover release coinciding with the paperback release, Cline revealed on his blog that both the paperback and hardcover editions of Ready Player One contain an elaborately hidden Easter egg.
 This clue formed the first part of a series of staged video gaming tests, similar to the plot of the novel.
 Cline also revealed that the competition's grand prize would be a 1981 DeLorean.
 The prize was awarded in 2012.
 The paperback is currently in its 17th printing.

 Cline's second novel, Armada, was released on July 14, 2015, by Crown Publishing Group.
 In December 2015 the film rights to Armada were sold to Universal Pictures for a seven-figure sum.

 His third novel, Ready Player Two was announced in August 2015 and released on November 24, 2020 as a sequel to Ready Player One.
 As of 2020, a film adaptation of the novel was in early development.

+His fourth novel, Bridge to Bat City was announced in June 2023 and release by Little, Brown and Company on April 9, 2024.
+It is Cline's first children’s novel, described as a “'mostly true tall tale' about a recently orphaned young girl named Opal B Flats, who forms an unexpected friendship with a music-loving colony of bats and helps them find a new home against all odds."

+Readyverse

+In January 2024, it was announced that Cline has partnered with tech company Futureverse Studios to launch the Readyverse, “a multi-world, multi-IP, interoperable open metaverse experience for mass consumers.”
+Readyverse will feature licensed digital props and other intellectual property from director Steven Spielberg’s Ready Player One through a deal with distributor Warner Bros.
+Readyverse also holds the rights to Cline’s other novels (including Ready Player Two) as well as his future works.

 Personal life

-From 2003 to 2013 Cline was married to author Susan Somers-Willett, with whom he has one daughter.
+From 2003 to 2013, Cline was married to author Susan Somers-Willett, with whom he has one daughter.

 In 2016, he married poet/nonfiction writer Cristin O'Keefe Aptowicz, whom he met at the 1998 National Poetry Slam and began dating in 2013.
 They have one daughter.

-Cline's all-time favorite video game is Black Tiger, which features prominently in the plot of Ready Player One.
+Cline's all-time favorite video game is the arcade classic Black Tiger, which features prominently in the plot of Ready Player One.